Best Of16 min read

 Pros:

-• Best-in-class speed on Turbo plans
+• Best speed on Turbo plans

-• Anytime money-back guarantee (rare and genuinely valuable)
+• Anytime money-back guarantee (super rare)

-• Developer-friendly environment right out of the box
+• Developer-friendly right from the start

 • Free migrations included